FTX founder Bankman-Fried agrees to testify at House hearing on collapse

 “I still do not have access to much of my data — professional or personal.
 So there is a limit to what I will be able to say, and I won’t be as helpful as I’d like.
 But as the committee still thinks it would be useful, I am willing to testify on the 13th,” Bankman-Fried tweeted Friday.

-He added that he will “try to be helpful” and shed light on “FTX US’s solvency and American customers,” ways to compensate international users, “what I think led to the crash,” and “my own failings.”
+He added that he will “try to be helpful” and shed light on “FTX US’s solvency and American customers,” ways to compensate international users, what he thinks led to the crash and his “own failings.”

 Bankman-Fried’s decision to testify comes after intense pressure from House Financial Services Committee Chairwoman Maxine Waters (D-Calif.) and ranking member Patrick McHenry (R-N.C.).
 The duo had been pushing Bankman-Fried over Twitter to appear before their panel and answer questions under oath from lawmakers after giving several high-profile interviews to journalists.